EugenUA/vulnerabilitiesAnalysis/README.md

 ### Program Service
 Contains three packages with one class in each package:
 * Package **ReadPropertiesFile** contains the implementation of config.properties file reader.
 It extracts the information from that file.
+To be able to read html and rss sources it also reads rss.txt and html.txt files.
+They contain the links to the respective sources.
 * Package **SendGreetingEmail** contains a class that sends an email to every new registered user.
 * Package **StemmingOfTrainingData** contains functions and methods that are needed